List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Queen Castaspella

-Castaspella is a member of The Great Rebellion.
+Castaspella is a member of the Great Rebellion.
 As her name implies, she is a sorceress and is able to wield great magic.
 She is the Queen of Mysticor.
 Castaspella is affectionately nicknamed Casta by other members of the Rebellion.
 Castaspella loves parties and is occasionally prone to mischief.

 Castaspella is an extremely powerful sorceress, able to control magical forces of immense strength including: precognitive, communicative, analytical and manipulative spells.
 To focus and intensify her magic, she linked her powers with her gold armbands.
 She is one of the most powerful sorceresses on Etheria, along with Queen Angella and Shadow Weaver.
 She and Shadow Weaver were once friends and fellow pupils of the sorcerer Norwyn when Shadow Weaver was human.

+In the Masters of the Universe Classics toyline, Castaspella is one of the most powerful mages on Etheria and became one of the leaders of the Great Rebellion.

 Castaspella appears in She-Ra and the Princesses of Power.
 Castaspella is the sister of King Micah and aunt to Glimmer.
 It has been hinted that she and her sister-in-law don't get along well.
 In this version she is Etherian equivalent of Asian.

 Castaspella is voiced by Melendy Britt in the 1980s series and by Sandra Oh in the 2018 series.

 Flutterina

-Flutterina is a member of The Great Rebellion.
-She has the power of flight due to the two wings on her back.
-She is like a normal Etherian woman, but with the wings of a butterfly.
+Flutterina is a member of The Great Rebellion who has butterfly-like wings.
 Before she was transformed into Flutterina by Light Hope, her name was "Small One" and she was a laborer in Baron Condor's castle.

+In the Masters of the Universe Classics toyline, Flutterina was a member of the Beautifly Council who joined up with the Great Rebellion.
+She uses her wings to fly quietly when working as a spy and reconnaissance officer.

-In the 2018 series, Flutterina is a child-like disguise that Double Trouble assumes to infiltrate the Great Rebellion before being exposed as their saboteur.
+In the 2018 series, Flutterina is a disguise that Double Trouble assumes to infiltrate the Great Rebellion before being exposed as their saboteur.

 Flutterina is voiced by Erika Scheimer in the 1980s series and by Amanda C. Miller in the 2018 series.